Clinical Resources

 Specialists and Research

 Hemithyroidectomy or Total-Thyroidectomy in ‘low-risk’ thyroid cancers.
-This is a multi-centre, randomised, non-inferiority, phase III surgical trial in patients with low risk differentiated thyroid cancer (DTC), funded by NIHR/HTA.
-Chief Investigator Prof Dae Kim, Royal Marsden, London and sponsored by UCL.
-We are actively recruiting patients.
+This is a multi-centre, randomised, non-inferiority, phase III surgical trial in patients with low risk differentiated thyroid cancer (DTC), funded by NIHR/HTA and sponsored by UCL.

 wEight chanGes, caRdio-mEtabolic risks and mortality in patients with hyperthyroidism.
 Study encompassing an emulated trial design using routinely collected clinical data from Clinical Practice Research Datalink (CPRD, Gold and Aurum) linked to Hospital Episode Statistics (HES) and the Office of National Statistics (ONS) registry to compare treatment outcomes in a large cohort of patients (>50,000) with newly diagnosed hyperthyroidism receiving either a prolonged course of antithyroid drugs, radioactive iodine or surgery.
 Funded by NIHR/RfPB.